Richard Henry Pratt provides a copy of the Description of Party brought to the Carlisle Indian School by A. J. Standing on April 1, 1880.

 Richard Henry Pratt submits a "Special" Estimate of Funds form for $1045 for support of Indian school to purchase 200 tons of coal.

-Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle.
-As a result of the report Pratt recommends including additional Agency health examinations.
+Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle, several of whom should be sent back.
+As a result of the report Pratt recommends including additional agency health examinations.

 Lizzie Spence, a teacher at the Kaw Agency Boarding School, requests the Carlisle Indian School enroll Otwin James who is a student at the school.
 Richard Henry Pratt endorses the recommendation to the Indian Affairs Office.